Lady Gaga has postponed the premiere of the new album ‘Chromatica’

 In the tracklist will include 16 songs, including Stupid Love.
 The album was attended by the singer of OneRepublic Ryan tedder, who called it “the coolest thing that will come out in 2020”.

 Also the artist had to postpone concerts in Las Vegas, scheduled for April and may.
-Lady Gaga admitted that they planned to organize a secret gig at the Coachella festival, which was postponed from April to autumn.
+Lady Gaga admitted that they planned to organize a secret gig at the Coachella festival, which was postponed from April to autumn, reports BAGNET, referring to the media.

-Recall, the new album Dua Linden Future Nostalgia will be released early.